GodotMisogi/johnny/content/post/meshing-airfoil/index.md

 These meshes will require refinement before they're ready to be analysed and produce accurate results, which I'll be working on as a project.
 Hopefully I'll be able to complete it soon and post it with all the details regarding the meshing procedure.

+**UPDATE:** These procedures are arduous and time-consuming.
+The [MACH-Aero](https://github.com/mdolab/MACH-Aero) framework developed by the MDOLab at University of Michigan — Ann Arbor provides a much nicer and faster way of generating meshes for airfoils and wings with powerful solvers for CFD analyses and optimisations.